 The Protection Time was recorded for each individual.
 Protection Time is the period that had elapsed from the time of application of the spray and the time for the first confirmed bite, indicating that the test product had reached its limit of protection from sand flies.

 An example of a sand fly field test on human volunteers is shown below

 D. Pharaoh Ants

-Repellent tests against pharaoh ants (Monomonium pharaohnis) is conducted as a field test within Poseidon Sciences field test sites.
+Repellent tests against pharaoh ants (Monomonium pharaohnis) are conducted as field tests within Poseidon Sciences field test sites.
 Pesticides are not used within and adjacent areas of the site to maintain endemic populations of insects, plants and aquatic organisms.
-Pharaoh ants are part of natural environment and easily attracted by a wide variety of food attractants.
+Pharaoh ants are part of the natural environment and are easily attracted by a wide variety of food attractants.

 The food attractant (2g of fish) was placed inside a shallow open plastic dish container.
 The container was then placed on top of the wooden structure as shown in the picture below.
-The 1 inch x 1 inch x 3 ft long “gemelina” wood (similar to pine wood) is set upright on a holder at the base.
+The 1-inch x 1-inch x 3 ft long “gmelina” wood (similar to pine wood) is set upright on a holder at the base.
 Within 24 hours, ants will establish a trail from the ground up the long piece of wood to the attractant.

 The following Guidelines are used in the performance of our testing operations.